What is animal companion Euthanasia?

 Does it hurt my companion?

-The euthanasia itself does not hurt.
-If you have ever been anesthetized for surgery, it is very similar except that we are giving an overdose and prior to this we give an injectable sedative either in the muscle or under the skin like a vaccine to relieve tension, anxiety and/or pain.
-Depending on their sensitivity, some companions feel the pinch of the initial needle,, sometimes the sedation drug can sting temporarily and some pets with a central nervous system disease (ie. brain tumor, disorientation, etc) can be more vocal initially.
+The euthanasia does not hurt.
+If you have ever been anesthetized for surgery, it is very similar.
+Prior to the euthanasia, we give an injectable sedative either in the muscle or under the skin, to relieve tension, anxiety and/or pain.
+The sedative injection feels similar to getting a vaccine.
+Depending on their sensitivity, some companions feel the pinch of the initial needle, and may give us a look.
+Others don’t seem to notice at all.
+Some pets with a central nervous system disease (i.e. brain tumor, disorientation, etc) can be more vocal initially.
 We do our best by using small and new needles, fast acting drugs and compassion.

 How will I know it's time?